Sovereign-Labs/sovereign-sdk/module-system/sov-modules-api/README.md

 1. The `Context` trait implements the `Spec`  and introduces additional methods accessible within modules.
 Currently, it includes the `sender()` method, which returns the address of the transaction sender.
 This trait will be further extended with other useful methods, such as `batch_hash()`, and more.

-This carte defines also the default implementation for the `Context` trait.
+This crate defines also the default implementation for the `Context` trait.